jitsi/jitsi-meet/android/README.md

 ### JitsiMeetView

 The `JitsiMeetView` class is the core of Jitsi Meet SDK.
-It's designed to display a Jitsi Meet conference view (or a welcome page).
+It's designed to display a Jitsi Meet conference (or a welcome page).

 #### getListener()